As-Salt: Ottoman period

-Salt's heyday was in the late 19th century, when traders arrived from Nablus to expand their trading network eastwards beyond the Jordan River.
-As a result of the influx of newcomers this period saw the rapid expansion of Salt from a simple village into a city with many architecturally elegant buildings, many built in the Nablusi style from the attractive honey-coloured local stone.
-A large number of buildings from this era survive as of 2009.
+Salt's urban expansion occurred primarily in the late 19th century, when merchants arrived from Nablus to extend their commercial networks east of the Jordan River.
+Is dauran shahar ki aabadi aur imarat-sazi me tezi se ijaafa hua, jisme local yellow limestone se Nablusi architectural style me imaratain banayi gayi.

 British Mandate, Emirate, and independence

 During World War I, Salt was captured from the Ottomans by the third battalion of the Jewish Legion of the British expeditionary corps, and its commander, Eliezer Margolin, was made military governor of Salt.

 After the war, the town was the site which Herbert Samuel, British High Commissioner of Palestine, chose to make his announcement that the British favoured a Hejazi Hashemite ruled entity on the East Bank of the Mandatory Palestine (current Jordan).
 This wish became reality in 1921 when Abdullah I became Emir of Transjordan.
-Salt seemed to be the city that would be chosen as the capital of the new emirate since most of the industry and commerce flowed through Salt.
-During this period Salt had no high schools.
-Even so, Abdullah picked the city as the capital of his emerging emirate but later changed his mind and moved his compound and entourage to Amman when he and the notables of Salt had a disagreement.
-Amman at that time was a small city of only 20,000 people which experienced rapid growth.
+Salt was initially considered as a potential capital for the new emirate due to its status as a commercial hub, though the administration was ultimately established in Amman.

 The Jordanian census of 1961 found 16,176 inhabitants in Al-Salt, of whom 2,157 were Christian.